qdsang/TinyMPC.github.io/docs/index.md

     [Get Started :material-arrow-right-box:](get-started/installation.md){.md-button}
 </p>

 TinyMPC is an open-source solver tailored for convex model-predictive control that delivers high speed computation with a small memory footprint.
 Implemented in C++ with minimal dependencies, TinyMPC is particularly suited for embedded control and robotics applications on resource-constrained platforms.
 TinyMPC can handle state and input bounds and second-order cone constraints.
-Python, Julia, and MATLAB interfaces are available to aid in generating code for embedded systems.
+A Python interface is available to aid in generating code for embedded systems.

 !!! success ""